AshishGogna/oe-protocol/README.md

 1. Clone the repo `$ git clone https://github.com/AshishGogna/oe-protocol`
 2. Go to the directory `$ cd oe-protocol`
 3. Build the JAR `$ mvn clean package`
 4. Set the node's endpoint in `config` file.
-By default, it is http://localhost:9000/
+By default, it is http://localhost:9000 This endpoint is shared with other nodes in the network.
+It tells them where to reach your node at.
+The endpoint will be `"http://[device-ip or domain]:9000"`
 5. Run the JAR `$ java -jar target/OpenElectionsNode.jar server service-config.yml`

 ## Protocol